 A company voluntary arrangement can only be implemented by an insolvency practitioner.
 This is an agreement between a business and its creditors to a plan of reorganisation that involves the delayed or reduced payment of debts.

-Creditor’s Voluntary Liquidation or CVL are determined by the realisation that the business cannot pay debts as and when they fall due.
-Often referred to as a ‘voluntary winding-up, this procedure is initiated by the directors and shareholders of a business.
+Creditor’s Voluntary Liquidation or CVL are determined by the realisation that a business cannot pay debts as and when they fall due.
+Often referred to as a ‘voluntary winding-up’, this procedure is initiated by the directors and shareholders of a business.

-A licensed insolvency practitioner is appointed as administrator on the petition of either the company, the directors or one or more creditors.
-Administration is a constructive way of preserving a company’s business or achieving a better return for creditors than a liquidation.
+A licensed insolvency practitioner is appointed as administrator on the petition of either a company, the directors or one or more creditors.
+Administration is a constructive way of preserving a company’s business or achieving a better return for creditors than liquidation.

 This is often referred to as a ‘winding-up by the court’.
 This procedure is the ultimate sanction against a business that defaults on basic obligations to creditors.
 The compulsory liquidation is ordered by the court, typically following the petition of a creditor, the business or a shareholder.

 Creditors must categorically prove to the court that the company in question is no longer able to pay its debts and that compulsory liquidation will be the best option for all parties involved in the dispute.

 Compulsory liquidation is a final decision on the future of a company, but it will often only be ordered if other measures have been tried and proven to be unsuccessful.
 Compulsory liquidation is overseen by an appointed insolvency practitioner.

 A company’s assets will be valued and sold off.
 Creditors will then attempt to recoup their outstanding payments from these funds.
 Compulsory liquidation means total closure of the company in its current form, although parts may be sold off to other companies.